Merkoba/Hue/README.md

 "max_typing_inactivity"
 >After the last typing signal has being received, it will stop showing the typing status after this amount of time.

+"max_verification_time"
+>How much time a verification link will be active after registration.
+If it's not used before this it won't work.

 ## The following reside in config.secret.json

 "youtube_api_key"